Key takeaways

 You can open a 529 plan for anyone, regardless of their age, and they don't have to be a family member.
 They just have to be a U.S. citizen or resident with a social security number or tax ID.

-Find your advisorHow to set up a 529 plan
+Let's talkHow to open a 529 plan

 1. Compare your 529 plan options

-Also keep in mind there are two types of 529 plans: college-savings plans and prepaid tuition plans.
-College savings plans allow you to save for higher-education-related costs for an eligible educational institution in the country.
-A prepaid tuition plan, meanwhile, enables you to pay for tuition credits at participating colleges or universities at today’s prices.
-So if you’re positive you want your kid to attend your alma mater, for instance, you can use a prepaid tuition plan to lock in the cost of those credits now.
+With a prepaid tuition plan, you pay for tuition credits at participating colleges or universities at today’s prices.
+So if you’re positive you want your kid to attend your alma mater, for example, you can use a prepaid tuition plan to lock in the cost of those credits now.

-- fees, which can eat into your returns;
+fees, which can eat into your returns;

-- the investment options the plan provides;
+the investment options the plan provides;

-- and whether your own state offers a tax break on your deductions.
+and whether your own state offers a tax break on your deductions.

 2. Choose the 529 plan custodian and beneficiary